spawnmarvel/quickguides/amqp/Readme.md

 * ssl listner 5671, ssl options cacertfile (use root.csr), certfile, keyfile, verify,verify_peer, password, set this {fail_if_no_peer_cert, false}]} ,\\ for win path

 ### 5.1 Update config VM1 Client:
-* Check shovel VM1-> VM2 status running
+* Check shovel VM1-> VM2 status running, it should be starting
-* SSL/TLS success
-* Now the client knows that the server is THE SERVER
  * Update VM1 (Client) test shovel with AMQPS tcp listner 5671
 * {uris, ["amqp://test:test@xx.xx.xx.xx:5671"]},
 * {uris, ["amqps://test:test@xx.xx.xx.xx:5671"]},
+* SSL/TLS success
+* Now the client knows that the server is THE SERVER

 ## We now have a server with certificate and a client with no certificate running a shovel to the server AMQPS